Accused Spanish drug lord convicted in Miami for drug money laundering

 His empire, which smuggled cocaine from Latin America to Spain and laundered the proceeds through Miami, began to crumble when officials in 2011 arrested a close confidant alleged to be López Tardón’s personal Santeria priest, who was carrying more than 21,000 euros ($27,000) in a briefcase through Miami International Airport.

-A former partner later admitted to hiding cocaine inside Peruvian pepper crates destined for Spain, and a former girlfriend confessed to funneling López Tardón’s cocaine money into Miami’s booming condominium market.
+A former partner later admitted to hiding cocaine inside Peruvian pepper crates destined for Spain, and an ex-girlfriend confessed to funneling López Tardón’s cocaine money into Miami’s booming condominium market.
 Both pleaded guilty to federal charges in 2012.

+Prosecutors filed a court document listing López Tardón's other alleged "bad acts," including attempting to kill a Spanish policeman in a nightclub in 2003, ordering two murders in Spain, and threatening to kill his wife in 2011 when she refused to file for an extension on his U.S. resident's "green card."

+His ex-wife testified in court about luxury shopping sprees that included spending thousands of dollars on designer handbags and shoes, and more than $200,000 on plastic surgery.

 López Tardón’s defense attorney Howard Srebnick argued the proceeds came from his family’s luxury car dealership and gourmet food shop in Madrid, and that they offered wire transfer records as proof there was nothing to hide.